 Like her husband, she hailed from a distinguished background - she is the youngest child of a prominent revolutionary and a trained lawyer who also studied at Peking University.

-Their only son, Bo Guagua, who recently completed post-graduate studies at Harvard University, was born in 1987.
+Their only son, Bo Guagua, who studied at Oxford and Harvard University, was born in 1987.

 Bo Xilai's political career was set on the fast track when he was appointed mayor of the coastal city of Dalian.